MicrosoftDocs/mixed-reality/mixed-reality-docs/submitting-an-app-to-the-microsoft-store.md

 If there is a Windows.Universal package and a Windows.Holographic package and the Windows.Universal package has a higher version number, a HoloLens user will download the higher version number Windows.Universal package instead of the Windows.Holographic package.
 There are several solutions to this problem:
 1. Ensure your platform specific packages such as Windows.Holographic always have a higher version number than your platform agnostic packages such as Windows.Universal
 2. Do not package apps as Windows.Universal if you also have platform specific packages - instead package the Windows.Universal package for the specific platforms you want it available on

 >[!NOTE]
+> To support your app on both HoloLens (1st Gen) and HoloLen 2, you will need to upload two app packages; one containing x86 for HoloLens (1st Gen) and one containing ARM or ARM64 for HoloLens 2.
+>
+> If you include both ARM and ARM64 in your package, the ARM64 version will be used on HoloLens 2.

+>[!NOTE]
 > You can declare a single package to be applicable to multiple target device families